mcggEz/kabaw-client/README.md

 - **Responsive Design**: Built-in breakpoint system
 - **Consistency**: Design system enforced through utilities
 - **Small Bundle Size**: Only used classes are included in production

-### Why Vite?
-- **Fast Development**: Instant server start and HMR
-- **Optimized Builds**: Efficient production builds
-- **Modern Tooling**: ES modules and native ESM support

-## 📄 License

-This project is part of a technical evaluation.
-See the main repository README for details.

-## 🙏 Acknowledgments

-- WebSocket server implementation provided in the main repository
-- Design inspiration from kabaw.ai website
-- Built with modern web technologies and best practices

 ---